oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/debugging.md

  3
 ```

-The preceeding behaviour of the function `modular_proj` is an artifact of
+The preceding behaviour of the function `modular_proj` is an artifact of
 internal efficiency and may be desirable in certain circumstances.
 In other
 circumstances, the following `deepcopy`s may be necessary for your code to
 function correctly.